-SEER is an efficiency scale for air conditioners, and the larger the number, the more efficient it is.
+SEER is an efficiency guideline for air conditioners, and the larger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
-It tells you how efficient the unit is at heating.
-Notice from these examples that as far as energy effiency goes, air conditioners are almost equal, if not even better depending on the AC you choose.
-The biggest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is designed to grade heat pumps.
+It tells you how efficient the system is at heating.
+We can see from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the AC you choose.
+The greatest difference between the two is that heat pumps can also add warmth to your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your area before settling on a heat pump.
-If the equipment just isn't right for your climate, you could have very high electric bills.
+Heat pumps are most effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a NATE certified HVAC technician who has experience in your region before getting your heart set on a heat pump.
+If the equipment just isn't right for your area, you could have extremely high electric bills.
 Once the temperature sinks too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption way up.
+This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption up.

 How does a heat pump stack up against a furnace?